 Who we are looking for?

-- Excellent English
+- Excellent English (written and oral)

-- Good knowledge of Microsoft Office applications
+- A good working knowledge of Microsoft Office applications

 - The ability to read and analyze content quickly and objectively